Washington State Department of Ecology

-The Washington State Department of Ecology (sometimes referred to simply as "Ecology") is the state of Washington's environmental regulatory agency.
+The Washington State Department of Ecology (sometimes referred to simply as "Ecology" or by its code ECY) is the state of Washington's environmental regulatory agency.
 Created on February 23, 1970, it was the first environmental regulation agency in the United States, predating the creation of the Environmental Protection Agency (EPA) by several months.

 The department administers laws and regulations pertaining to the areas of water quality, water rights and water resources, shoreline management, toxics clean-up, nuclear waste, hazardous waste, and air quality.
-It also conducts monitoring and scientific assessments.
+It also conducts monitoring and scientific assessments of various contaminated sites in Washington.
 The Department of Ecology has a $2.8 billion budget for the 2023–25 biennium and approximately 2,100 full-time employees.

 Duties

 The department's authorizing statute is RCW 43.21A.
-It is responsible for administering the Shoreline Management Act of 1971 (RCW 90.58), which requires towns to create and use Shoreline Master Programs, which are employed as policies for land use for Washington shorelines after approval from Ecology.
+It is responsible for administering and overseeing the Shoreline Management Act of 1971 (RCW 90.58), which requires towns to create and use Shoreline Master Programs.
+These programs are employed as policies for land use for Washington shorelines after approval from Ecology.
 Ecology is also responsible for the state Water Code (RCW 90.03), the state Water Pollution Control Act (RCW 90.48), and the state Clean Air Act (RCW 70.94).

-Ecology is also in charge of enforcement of the Model Toxics Control Act of 1988 (MTCA) which funds the investigation and cleanup of contaminated sites throughout Washington.
-As of 2025, more than 7,700 of roughly 14,000 known contaminated sites have been cleaned by MCTA.
+In addition, Ecology is in charge of enforcement of the Model Toxics Control Act of 1988 (MTCA) which funds the investigation and cleanup of contaminated sites throughout Washington, as well as requires polluters to pay for cleanup and oversight.
+As of 2025, more than 7,700 of roughly 14,000 known contaminated sites have been cleaned by MTCA.
 It is funded by the Hazardous Substance Tax on petroleum products and pesticides.

 The State Environmental Policy Act (SEPA) is also run by Ecology.
 It provides guidelines for governmental decision-making related to the environment of the state.
-SEPA reviews permits for both public and private projects, and works to identify and analyze the environmental impact of various policies and permits.
+SEPA reviews permits for both public and private projects, and works to identify and analyze the positive and negative environmental impact of various policies and permits relating to the Washington environment.

-Appeals of Ecology's decisions are made to the Environmental Hearings office, which includes the Pollution Control Hearings Board and the Shoreline Hearings Board, as well as several boards that address appeals of decisions by the state Department of Fish and Wildlife and the Department of Natural Resources.
+Appeals of Ecology's decisions are made to the Environmental Hearings office, which includes the Pollution Control Hearings Board and the Shoreline Hearings Board, as well as several other boards that address appeals of decisions by the state Department of Fish and Wildlife and the Department of Natural Resources.